 We have arrived at the breakfast table, which sits on the pool deck, chatting about important things like the quality of our sleep, the temperature of the pool, and how nice the breeze feels.
 As we pull our chairs up to the table, a frazzled woman behind the scenes, dressed in baggy overalls and wearing Crocs and a bandana on her head to hide an unfortunate hair situation whispers into her mic and points at a man holding a bird cage.
 At that moment, he opens the cage and two tiny gold birds fly out and land just next to our table.
 We can’t help but notice, and as they begin to sing a perfect bird song, Carol (I’ve named the frazzled “stage manager”) points to the man again and whispers, “Cue the hummingbird!”
 With that, Tim (I’ve also named the “birdman”) opens another tiny cage and out swoops a miniature green jewel with wings, darting over our heads and happily sipping from perfect lavender flowers on a perfect vine crawling up the perfect wall to the perfect veranda.
-As our gaze switches between golden birds and the green hummingbird, Carol waves wildly and a young girl holding a box.
+As our gaze switches between golden birds and the green hummingbird, Carol waves wildly at a young girl holding a box.
 She is on her phone (again) and Carol silently vows to fire her later.
 But for now, she must get her attention.
 She growls into the mic, “Damnit Charlene, that bumble bee should have been flying over their heads 10 seconds ago!”
 Charlene looks up with a start.
 She opens the small box and gives it a slight jiggle.
 The bee is up and humming over our heads and we are all smiling with childish delight.

 About this time, Ada walks out with our breakfast.
 Carol takes a minute to visit Craft Services for her own breakfast.
 Colorful plates of eggs, scrambled with fresh tomatoes, corn and onion, are placed in front of us.
 There is a basket with warm arepa, and pale blue cups filled with freshly-squeezed orange juice.
 The sun begins to rise above the back wall of the veranda, and Carol races over, granola bar clenched between her teeth, to turn on a large fan.
 We, of course, have no idea that this is all going on backstage.
 All we know is that a delightful breeze has just offset the warming temperature, and we comment on it before deciding what to do with our day.
 Between buttery bites of arepa, it is decided that we will all toggle between reading, napping and a dip in the pool.

 Ada begins to clear our plates away as we push back from the table.
 With that, Carol races over to an unmanned birdcage (damnit Tim!) and sets free another tiny pair of birds.
 This time they are white and black and flutter, on cue, to the pool for a drink.
-All of us turn to watch these adorable creatures, and Carol grabs at invisible wire to tug at the branches of a tree, releasing flower-shaped pods which twist and turn while floating down to the pool.
+All of us turn to watch these adorable creatures, and Carol grabs an invisible wire to tug at the branches of a tree, releasing flower-shaped pods which twist and turn while floating down to the pool.
 We comment how much they resemble butterflies, and Carol grins.
 She points to Charlene who is ready this time with brightly-colored butterflies.
 She releases them at the precise moment we are passing by, and we all laugh and point like 5 year old children.

 I want to feel guilty about enjoying myself so much.
-I try and focus on how I don’t deserve this.
+I try to focus on how I don’t deserve this.
 But instead, as I open the door to my room and walk across the bright yellow tile, I remember that this time next week, I will be back at work.
 I fling myself across the huge bed and stare out the screen doors.
 There will be a lot of work to do.
 I reach back and turn the knob that controls a ceiling fan that I am certain once belonged to the jet engine of a B-52.
 The wind blows my hair… the curtains… my brain cells.
 What was I thinking about?
 Oh yeah, work.

 And then, the sound of a bell wakes me up.
 Lunch is being served under a tree.
 A tree that is so perfect it can’t be real.
 Where shall I sit?
 Facing the pool?
 Or facing down the hill toward the lagoon, where the sun sets over South American trees with the massive Andes looming in the background?
 As I choose my seat, Carol calls into her walkie-talkie for the dog wrangler to let the two German Shepherds go.
 They come trotting up to our table, but they don’t steal food or beg.
 They are there to entertain us, to love us, to protect us.
 I wiggle my toes in the grass and marvel at the fact that there are no bugs in this grass!
 Carol must have been reading my mind, because she flips a switch that turns on the “bug noises”.
 We can hear them, of course, but we can’t see them.